eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.1 Use Case A: Pseudonymous Authentication

-Pseudonyms can be used to authenticate a User when it is not necessary for a Relying Party to learn the identity of a user.
+Pseudonyms can be used to authenticate a User when it is not necessary for a Relying Party to learn the legal identity of a User.

 Concretely, the use case is as follows: